-“Knowing” where all the notes are within our 55 cm of fingerboard is a skill that requires enormous precision: a 1mm “error of judgement” can make the difference between musical life and death (beautifully in tune, or horribly out of tune).
+“Knowing” where all the notes are on our 55 cm of fingerboard is a skill that requires enormous precision: a 1mm “error of judgement” can make the difference between musical life and death (beautifully in tune, or horribly out of tune).
 This is why so much of our practice time is dedicated to just “getting a feel” for exactly where the notes are (playing “in tune”).
 Consider the relative ease of finding notes on the piano – not only are they spread out over almost double the distance of the cello fingerboard, but also each note is clearly visible, and both clearly differentiated and equidistant from the others.
 They are much easier to locate accurately than are the notes on a string instrument.
 No wonder pianists are able to play a lot more notes at the same time than we do!
 Finding notes on the violin requires even higher spatial precision than on the cello, because the violin fingerboard measures approximately half the length of the cello fingerboard.

 THE SPACE WARP: EXPONENTIAL ?
 LOGARITHMIC ?
 DEFINITELY NOT GEOMETRIC

-Navigating the fingerboard is made more complex by the fact that the distances between notes on any one string are not geometric (regular, equidistant).
+Navigating the fingerboard is made more complex by the fact that the distances between the notes on any one string are not geometric (regular, equidistant).

 On keyboard instruments, the notes are all equally spaced over the entire range of the instrument, meaning that the physical distances between the notes do not change as the hand goes up and down in pitch.
-On string instruments however those physical distances between the notes become smaller as we go higher up each string.
+On string instruments however, the physical distances between the notes become smaller as we go higher up each string.
 For example, on the cello, the one-tone interval in the first position (for example between Bb and C in first position on the A-string) is produced by a finger spacing of approximately 7cm.
 But that same 7cm distance represents a progressively larger (wider) musical interval as we move it up the fingerboard.
 The following musical intervals are those that are sounded when we place our lowest finger on different notes (on the A-string) and reach up 7cm to a higher finger.
-This distance will be less than 7cm on smaller cellos, and greater on cellos with a longer string-length.
+This distance will be less than 7cm on smaller cellos, and greater on cellos with a longer string length.

-In the above examples we see that the same finger-spacing (distance between fingers) produces gradually increasing musical intervals as we move up the fingerboard.
+In the above examples, we can see that the same finger-spacing (distance between fingers) produces gradually increasing musical intervals as we move up the fingerboard.
 To illustrate this same phenomenon from a different perspective we can measure the finger-spacing distance required to give the same interval in different parts of the fingerboard.
 The octave interval gives us a nice, clean, Pythagorean relationship: it appears that as we go up the fingerboard, each octave leap requires half the distance of the previous one.
 For example:

 We can continue this curious and fascinating “game of distances” using the harmonic series.
-If we divide any string into equal portions (segments), on each of the nodal points (at which the previous section finishes and the new section starts) we can sound a naturally ocurring harmonic.
+If we divide any string into equal portions (segments), on each of the nodal points (at which the previous section finishes and the new section starts) we can sound a naturally occurring harmonic.
 Let’s look at the distances (musical and physical) that result from dividing the string into three, four, five and six equal sections.

 In the above example we can see that for each equal segment length (measured in cm), the musical interval increases as we go up the fingerboard.
 And how extraordinarily beautiful is nature/physics in that the intervals that correspond to these lengths are the fundamental notes of the harmonic series.

 This is totally unlike the piano and all other keyboard instruments.
-For the keyboard player the bottom and top notes of every octave are the same distance apart (17cm for the piano) no matter in what register they are played.
+For the keyboard player, the bottom and top notes of every octave are the same distance apart (17cm for the piano) no matter in what register they are played.
 The fact that the physical distances of musical intervals on string instruments are so variable (according to how high up the fingerboard our hand is) makes string instruments very “un-mechanical” …… and consequently difficult to play in tune.
-Even if the mathematical ideas of calculus and logarithms appear tremendously complex intellectually (on paper, in maths textbooks), as soon as we pick up our cello we are having to apply them in practice !
+Even if the mathematical ideas of calculus and logarithms appear tremendously complex intellectually (on paper, in maths textbooks), as soon as we pick up our cello we are having to apply them in practice!

-THE DIFFERENCE BETWEEN NAVIGATION AND FINE TUNING
+THE DIFFERENCE BETWEEN NAVIGATION AND FINE-TUNING

-In our exploration as to how our left hand successfully navigates its way around this uncharted territory, we need to distinguish between “navigation” and “fine tuning”.
-“Fine tuning” refers to the corrections we make to our finger’s position after the note has sounded, in order to make the note perfectly in tune.
-The fine tuning is done by ear (see “Aural Sense” above) but we can only make this correction once the note has sounded.
+In our exploration as to how our left hand successfully navigates its way around this uncharted territory, we need to distinguish between “navigation” and “fine-tuning”.
+“Fine-tuning” refers to the corrections we make to our finger’s position after the note has sounded, in order to make the note perfectly in tune.
+The fine-tuning is done by ear (see “Aural Sense” above) but we can only make this correction once the note has sounded.
 The art (or science) of “Positional Sense” refers to our ability to place any finger as accurately as possible before we sound the note, so that the need for correction is minimal.
-We could take an analogy from aviation: “navigation” is what gets the plane well placed over the runway, “fine tuning” is the pilot’s last-minute dexterity that makes all the difference – even with perfect navigation – between a good and a bad landing.
+We could take an analogy from aviation: “navigation” is what gets the plane well placed over the runway, “fine-tuning” is the pilot’s last-minute dexterity that makes all the difference – even with perfect navigation – between a good and a bad landing.
 For the string player, good “intonation” is the combined result of good positional sense (navigation) + good aural fine-tuning.
 In other words, we need both a good GPS (“Global Positioning System” or “SatNav”) and a good ear.

 HOW DO WE FIND A NEW POSITION/NOTE??
 “SHIFTS” AND “PLACEMENTS”